Best Water Leak Detectors

 Bottom line

 The most significant benefit of investing in a water leak detector is knowing you’re protected from potential water damage, like mold, sagging structures and other foundational issues.
-Not only can this damage wreck your home — it can also wreck your wallet if left unchecked.
+Not only can this damage wreck your home, but it can also wreck your wallet if left unchecked.

-If you know your home has plumbing issues, it’s worth it to buy a leak detector so you’re alerted immediately to any flooding problems.
+But if you know your home has plumbing issues, it can be worth buying a leak detector so you’re alerted immediately to any flooding problems.
 There are plenty of reasonably priced devices (including high-tech models) out there to keep you and your home protected.
+You might also want to consider adding home warranty coverage to supplement your homeowners insurance.